apschaefer/midea-ac-py/README.md

       username: 'username@email.com'
       password: !secret midea_password

 Package dependency info.
-Using the manifest, deps are downloaded automatically, but from the wrong location.
-I used Michael0Yodi's  midea0.1.7 package, not ruben0909's.
-It has a sleep fix among other items that appear to be required.
-To overlay I copied the contents of the midea directory (in this fork, overlaying the created deps directory from the manifest).
+Using the manifest, deps are downloaded automatically, but from the a location that doesn't include fixes added by other authors.
+To make this work I used Michael0Yodi's  midea0.1.7 package, not ruben0909's.
+It has a sleep fix among other items.
+To overlay I copied the contents of the midea directory (from this fork, overlay it on the created deps directory from the manifest after initial startup).

+e.g.:

 cp midea/* /opt/docker/homeassistant/deps/lib/python3.7/site-packages/midea (or wherever your deps directory is).